emigrate new

 The template can contain a {{name}} placeholder which will be replaced with the migration name provided to the command.
 The generated file will have the same extension as the template file, unless the --extension option is used.

 The extension to use for the migration file.
-Unless the --template option is also specified the file will be empty.
+If not provided, and the --template option is specified its file extension will be used.

 If both the --template and --extension options are specified, the extension will override the template file extension.